MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ## Creating a Grabbable Entity

-For an entity to be grabbable it needs
-1. `Motion` to be `Interactive`
-1. `Interaction` to be `Grabbable` or `Both`
-1. At least one [active collider](#collidability) within it
-1. To match the rules of ["Who Can Grab"](#setting-who-can-grab) and/or ["Who Can Take From Holder"](#setting-who-can-take-from-holder) (if used)

-See [Entity Properties](#entity-properties) for details on `Motion` and `Interaction`.
-See [Collidability](#collidability) for more information on active colliders.
+Select an entity and then in the Properties panel set its `Motion` to `Interactive` and `Interaction` to `Grabbable` or `Both`.
+The entity *must* be a root entity or it will not actually be allowed to be grabbed.
+Ensure that `collidable` is `true` and that (if it is a group) there is an [active collider](#collidability) within it.

 !!! danger Grabbables cannot be inside of Groups
-    A grabbable can be inside of an [Empty Object](#empty-objects) but it cannot be in a group.
-See [Groups](#groups) for more information.
+    A grabbable entity must be a [root entity](#root-entities) (it can only have [Empty Objects](#empty-objects) in its ancestor chain).

 !!! warning Entities must be collidable to be grabbed!
     If a grabbable entity is not `collidable` then it cannot be grabbed.
-If it is a group and none of the colliders with it are active then it cannot be grabbed, even if the root is collidable!
+If it is a group and none of the colliders within it are active then it cannot be grabbed, even if the root is collidable!

 ## Can Grab

-The decision for if `entity` can be grabbed by `player` is visualized below.
-The decisions are described in more detail in the sections that follow.
+For an entity to be grabbable it needs:
+1. To be a grabbable entity
+    1. `Motion` to be `Interactive`
+    1. `Interaction` to be `Grabbable` or `Both`
+1. To be currently grabbable
+    1. `simulated` set to `true`
+    1. At least one [active collider](#collidability) within it
+1. To be grabbable by this player
+    1. Match the rules of ["Who Can Grab"](#setting-who-can-grab)
+    1. If it is currently held, match the rules of ["Who Can Take From Holder"](#setting-who-can-take-from-holder)

 ```dot
 digraph {